 Ever noticed that staying up past the wee hours of the night coincides with some serious junk food cravings?
 Well, it's not all in your head.
 Sleep actually plays an important role in your overall health and can curb all of those cravings you experience late at night.

 University of Arizona Health Sciences sleep researchers report that out of 3,105 adults, 60 percent reveal that they succumb to nighttime snacking regularly.
-And two-thirds of the participants in the pool admitted that lack of shut-eye led them to crave more junk food.
+Plus, two-thirds of the participants in the pool admitted that a lack of shut-eye led them to crave more junk food.
 So the answer is simple: The best way to overcome late-night snacking is making a habit of going to bed earlier and getting better sleep overall.

-Fortunately, there's a simple solution that can help you reduce cravings as well as your waist circumference.
-Going to bed earlier can not only help you avoid reaching into that bag of Flamin’ Hot Cheetos, but it can also help regulate hunger-decreasing leptin and appetite-increasing ghrelin so that you're not ravenous and exhausted the next day.
-Looking to kick the weight-shedding up another notch?
-Try intermittent fasting.
-Studies have shown that closing the kitchen early can help you drop more pounds and reduce your risk of metabolic disorders (such as obesity and diabetes)—even if you don’t restrict calories during your eating window.
-Interested in giving the trend a try?
-Find out Exactly What Happens During 10 Days of Intermittent Fasting.
+Fortunately, there's a simple solution that can help you reduce cravings, as well as your waist circumference.
+Getting enough sleep regularly will not only help you avoid reaching into that bag of chips, but it can also help regulate hunger-decreasing leptin and appetite-increasing ghrelin so that you're not ravenous and exhausted the next day.